 It is never recommended to work out muscles that are cold.
 When new warm-up, you are increasing the temperature of your core.
 This encourages blood to flow to the muscles you are going to use.
 A brief warm-up also mentally prepares you for the exercises you are going to do.

 Discuss Past Injuries with Professionals

 If you suffered an injury years ago that caused you to stop working out, don’t just assume that the injury has disappeared because it is not bothering you.
 It is best to talk to a professional.
-For example, if you stopped playing tennis, golf, or baseball because of tendinitis, you may want to speak to someone who can explain homeopathic treatment for tendinitis to you.
+For example, if you stopped playing tennis, golf, or baseball because of tendonitis, you may want to speak to someone who can explain homeopathic treatment for tendonitis to you.
 That way, you can address any injury you had and prevent the injury from reoccurring.